gkonczol/tacobout/README.md

 4. Make sure your tests pass!
 5. Create a pull request against the `dev` branch against the main repository.
 6. Wait for the code monkeys to groom through your 1337 H4X.
 7. Profit.
-Find a taco & have a beer 🍻
+Find tacos & have a beer 🍻

 ---